Grace Hightower

-Grace Hightower is an American socialite, philanthropist, and actress.
-She married Robert De Niro in 1997, and separated from him in 2018.
+Grace Hightower is an American socialite, actress, and former flight attendant.
+She married Robert De Niro in 1997 and separated from him in 2018.

 Career

 As a philanthropist, Hightower launched Grace Hightower & Coffees of Rwanda in 2013 with the mission of improving Rwandan livelihoods by marketing their products internationally.
 She is a board member of the New York Women's Foundation and the New York Fund for Public Schools as well as a member of Ronald Perelman's Women's Heart Health Advisory Council and the International Women's Coffee Alliance.
 Hightower has been honored for her work by numerous institutions including the American Cancer Society of New York City.

 As a socialite, Hightower's gala 55th birthday party was covered in Vogue magazine by André Leon Talley.
 In 2010, she presented the Pratt Institute's Creative Spirit Award to director Lee Daniels.

 As an actress, Hightower has had minor roles in various movies including Precious (2009) and The Paperboy (2012).
 Additionally, she had a minor part in the ABC TV series, NYPD Blue, in the 1994 Season One episode entitled "Zeppo Marks Brothers".

 As a singer, she performed the lead vocals for the track, "Somethin's Comin' My Way", written by Dan Manjovi for the 2009 Precious movie soundtrack.